mtamvada-zs/Import-App-Segment-from3rdparties/README.md

 * **Infoblox Data: Infoblox_Data.csv**
   * Version: 9.0.3
   * License: NIOS, Grid
-  * The data was obtained by performing a Infoblox ‘IP Discovery scan’ in the lab.
+  * The data was obtained by performing an Infoblox ‘IP Discovery scan’ in the lab.
 It includes information such as Host, OS, MAC Address, etc,.
-  * The data is obtained after performing a IP discovery scan on the grid: Data Management -> IPAM -> Network
+  * The data is obtained after performing an IP discovery scan on the grid: Data Management -> IPAM -> Network

 **Data Preparation**